ice-nine-as/hellox-client/README.md

 ## Branch structure

-There are only three branches currently in use in the X50 repository: `master`, `dev`, and `documentation`.
+There are only three branches currently in use in the helloX repository: `master`, `dev`, and `documentation`.
 The `dev` branch is used for all pull requests related to code development, `documentation` is used for all pull requests related to documentation.
 Both branches are pulled into `master`, built and tested on the Travis continuous integration server, and published to AWS, assuming nothing fails, whereupon the changes are reflected in the live version of the app.
 If multiple developers are working on the project simultaneously, new branches should be created.

 ## Pull requests